secretstartups/handbook/developer-relations/community-programs/opensource-program/index.html.md

 ### What are the benefits of the GitLab for Open Source Program?

-At no cost, members of the GitLab for Open Source Program receive a [GitLab Ultimate](/pricing/) subscription (self-managed or SaaS), which includes 50,000 units of compute (users can purchase 1,000 [additional units of compute](https://docs.gitlab.com/ee/ci/pipelines/cicd_minutes.html#purchase-additional-cicd-minutes) for a one-time, $8 fee).
+At no cost, members of the GitLab for Open Source Program receive a [GitLab Ultimate](/pricing/) subscription (self-managed or SaaS), which includes 50,000 compute minutes (users can purchase 1,000 [additional compute minutes](https://docs.gitlab.com/ee/ci/pipelines/cicd_minutes.html#purchase-additional-cicd-minutes) for a one-time, $8 fee).
 Product support is not included as part of this subscription.

 While members of the GitLab for Open Source Program receive features of GitLab Ultimate at no cost, they do not receive support as part of their subscription.
 {: .alert .alert-info}